engraving-challenges/main/2-editing-workflow.md

 **Do not** adjust the positioning of the dynamic at this stage - we want to see _exactly_ what your notation software produces by itself.
-You should fix such issues in "tweaking" stage.
+You should fix such issues in the "tweaking" stage.

 We _strongly recommend_ that you check back with us before moving to the next stage, to make sure that everything's ok.